Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Experimental Results

-Antiferromagnetic Heisenberg interacting spins in one triangle have three degenerate ground states whose energy value is $-3$.
-As shown in Fig.~\ref{fig:triangle-kyoto}, the variational quantum eigensolver as run on IBM Oslo (7 qubits) and IBM Kyoto (127 qubits) using the I-AQNGD optimization that is able to smoothly converge on three linearly connected qubits.
-The VQE algorithms have been implemented for nineteen iterations on IBM Oslo, while they took only eight iterations on IBM Kyoto.
+Antiferromagnetic Heisenberg interacting spins in one triangle have three degenerate ground states whose energy value is $E_{\text{GS}}^{\Delta}=-3$.
+We show in the upper plot of Fig.~\ref{fig:triangle-kyoto}, the variational energy as evaluated on IBM Oslo (7 qubits) and IBM Kyoto (127 qubits) using the I-AQNGD optimization that is able to smoothly converge on three linearly connected qubits.
+The VQE algorithms have been implemented for nineteen iterations on IBM Oslo, while we stopped the experiment at eight iterations on IBM Kyoto.
+The native gates of both QPUs are detailed in \hyperref[sec:supplementary-materials]{Supplementary Materials}.
 The two plots show a very close behavior, even though the initial parameters were randomly picked.
-Namely, in IBM Kyoto experiment, while in IBM Oslo experiment.\\ It is worth to note that the Fubini-Study metric is constant due to the structure of the quantum circuit, such that the $g = 0.25 \cdot{I}_{3\times 3}$ as detailed in Appendix~\ref{app:block-diagonal-fubiny-study}.\\ The step size is adapted using line search backtracking as described in Sec.~\ref{sec:aqngd}.
-The number of executions $k$ required to find the best step size in each iteration is plotted in Fig.~\ref{fig:triangle-kyoto-stepsize}.
-The figure shows clearly the working mechanism of the step size adaptation; In the beginning, the initial large step size is enough to start exploration, then, it tends to slow down reciprocally with the increasing $k$ value to make the step size optimal to the cost function landscape.
-We notice in the last iteration of the IBM Kyoto experiment, $k=1$, which means a large step.
-This is most probably due to a noise fluctuation rather than an optimal step size choice.
-Similarly, the step size tends to be reduced in the IBM Oslo experiment, while fluctuations are clearly observed.\\ In overall, the convergence of the I-AQNGD optimized VQE energy curves in Fig.~\ref{fig:triangle-kyoto-vqe} is remarkable.
-Even though the experiment is small and the quantum circuit is shallow, it showcases the low noise rate of the real quantum devices.
-We note that the obtained parameters are
+Namely, in IBM Kyoto experiment, while in IBM Oslo experiment.
+It is worth recalling that the Fubini-Study metric is constant due to the structure of the quantum circuit, such that $g = 0.25 \cdot{I}_{3\times 3}$ as detailed in Appendix~\ref{app:block-diagonal-fubiny-study}.
+The step size is adapted using line search backtracking as described in Sec.~\ref{sec:aqngd}.
+The number of executions $k$ required to find the best step size in each iteration is plotted in the \hyperref[sec:supplementary-materials]{Supplementary Materials}.
+The lower graph in Fig.~\ref{fig:triangle-kyoto} shows clearly the working mechanism of the learning rate adaptation due to the Armijo's rule fulfillment.
+In the beginning, the initial large step-size is enough to start exploration, then, it tends to slow down reciprocally with the increasing Armijo's adaptive number $k$ value to make the step size optimal to the cost function landscape.
+We notice that the step size continues decreasing in IBM Oslo experiment due to diminishing quantum natural gradient norm and the flexible learning rate.
+For more details, see the \hyperref[sec:supplementary-materials]{Supplementary Materials}.
+Overall, the convergence of the I-AQNGD optimized VQE energy curves in Fig.~\ref{fig:triangle-kyoto} is remarkable.
+Even though the experiment is small and the quantum circuit is shallow, it showcases the low noise rate of the real quantum devices and the trainability of the ansatz using quantum natural gradient descent and Armijo's adaptive method.\\ We note that the obtained parameters are